 I’m entering 6th, 7th or 8th grade next year.
 What am I required to do?
 See "Summer Reading Guidelines" on the back of the Middle School brochure

 - Incoming 6th grade students are required to read Wonder by R.J.
-Palacio and complete one activity (a-f)
+Palacio, or one of the alternate titles if they have already read Wonder (see middle school brochure) and complete one AR Test

-- Incoming 7th grade students, who are entering 7th Grade Block, read one book from the 7th grade reading list, and complete one activity (a-f)
+- Incoming 7th grade students, who are entering 7th Grade ELA, read one book from the 7th grade reading list, and complete one AR Test.

-- Incoming 7th grade students, who are entering 7th Grade Honors Block, read one book from the 8th grade reading list, and complete one activity (a-f)
+- Incoming 7th grade students, who are entering 7th Grade Honors ELA, read one book from the 8th grade reading list, and complete one AR Test.

-- Incoming 8th grade students, who are entering 8th Grade Block, read one book from the 8th grade reading list, and complete one activity (a-f)
+- Incoming 8th grade students, who are entering 8th Grade ELA, read one book from the 8th grade reading list, and complete one AR Test.

 I’m entering high school next year.
 What am I required to do?

-- All high school students are required to complete one activity (a-f) after they read one required book from their course level list.
+- All high school students are required to complete one AR Test after they read one required book from their course level list.
 To look at the directions, select “Summer Reading Books & Directions” from the menu on the library home page.
 Select “High School Summer Reading Brochure” to read about each activity option.

 - Incoming 9th grade students who are entering English I, read one book from the "English I" reading list or review the "English I Honors" requirements.
-Complete one activity for each required book (a-f)
+Complete one AR Test for each required book.

 - Incoming 9th grade students who are entering English II, read one book from the "English II" reading list or review the "English II Honors" requirements.
-Complete one activity for each required book (a-f)
+Complete one AR Test for each required book.

 When do I turn in my summer reading assignments?